How we take care of your privacy

 The right to move your data – data portability

 When it comes to data that you have submitted to us yourself, you have the right to have those data disclosed, so that you can use them elsewhere (this is also called porting).
 For example: you have the right to move your data to another operator or IT environment.
 This applies if you have consented to the processing of data or if the processing is needed because we have entered into an agreement with you.

-The right to make a complaint to the Swedish Data Protection Authority about our processing
+The right to make a complaint to the Swedish Authority for Privacy Protection about our processing

 You can contact the Swedish Transport Agency (controller) and our data protection officer via e-mail.
 You can also call 0771-503 503 or write to them at the following address: Swedish Transport Agency, 601 73 Norrköping.